The arcsin function

 On the other hand, if this is a more advanced problem and we need to find

-all the possible angles whose tan is c then the solution
+all the possible angles whose tangent is c then the solution

 is the entire set of values: